How much vitamin D should I take a day?

 Obese people tend to have lower vitamin D levels.
 Furthermore, people with vitamin deficiency may have a higher body mass index (BMI) and body fat percentage.

-Furthermore, obese people may need a higher daily dosage of vitamin D. It seems that people with a higher percentage of body fat content need more than 600 IU of vitamin D a day.
+Furthermore, obese people may need a higher daily dosage of vitamin D. It seems that people with a higher percentage of body fat need more than 600 IU of vitamin D a day.

 Certainly, if you want to lose weight, start walking outdoors.
 Your body will produce vitamin D from sun exposure.
 Moreover, you’ll improve your cardiovascular health, and you’ll burn extra calories.